tetcoin/polkadot-launch/README.md

 #### `types`

-These are the Polkadot JS types you might need to include so that Polkadot JS will be able to interface properly with your runtime.
+These are the Polkadot JS types you might need to include so that Tetcoin JS will be able to interface properly with your runtime.

 ```json